davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 factor of 0.6 proposed by @Pollack1977 is used to reduce surface heat flux to a presumed mantle contribution, with the remainder being taken up by radiogenic heat production near the surface.
-We use an
-exponentially decreasing radiogenic contribution with depth with a characteristic length scale of 10 km.
+We use a radiogenic contribution that exponentially decreases with depth with a characteristic length scale of 10 km.
 The amount of heat emanating from the mantle and the presumed thermal conductivity across the lithosphere are the main controls on the slope of the modeled geothermal gradient.
-This methodology is developed in @Turcotte2002 and is identical to that used by @Luffi2009, except that crustal thermal conductivity is reduced to match our constraints for modeling [@sec:modeling], leading to a slightly higher geothermal gradient in the mantle lithosphere.
+This methodology is developed in @Turcotte2002 and is identical to that used by @Luffi2009, except that crustal thermal conductivity is reduced to match our conditions for dynamic thermal modeling [@sec:modeling].
+This yields a slightly "hotter" geotherm throughout the mantle lithosphere.

-The highest heat flow values, when they are found, are

-### Reconstructing the lithospheric geotherm from surface heat flows
+The mineralogic constraints on the Crystal Knob xenoliths correspond to a broad range of plausible lithospheric conductive geotherms.
+The hottest potential geotherm keeping the sample set within the spinel stability field is > 120 mW/m^2 at the surface.
+Accounting for the Cr-dependent depth of the spinel--garnet transition, the 65 mW/m^2 conductive geotherm is the coolest that places all samples within the spinel stability field.
+The centroids of the Ca-in-olivine model age distributions correspond to a range in surface heat flow from ~70 to 110 mW/m^2.

 Using a database of surface heat flows for North America [@Blackwell2004], @Erkan2009 estimates regionally-averaged heat flows of 80-90 mW/m^2 for the central California coast, including the vicinity of Crystal Knob.
-Based on projection of the TA98 temperature distribution onto our calculated steady-state geotherms, this corresponds to model depths of ~45-55 km for the Crystal Knob sample set.
+Based on projection of the TA98 temperature distribution onto our calculated steady-state geotherms, corresponding to model depths of ~45-55 km for the Crystal Knob sample set.
 This depth range is within the spinel stability field and falls near the center of the depth distributions extracted using Ca-in-olivine barometry.
-Accounting for the Cr-dependent depth of the spinel--garnet transition, the 65 mW/m^2 geothermal gradient is the coolest conductive geotherm that places all samples within the spinel stability field.

-Corresponding to our suspicions about the heat flow.

-However, the extent to which these surface heat flows are representative of the true integrated geotherm over the entire lithospheric column is unclear.
-Heat flow measurements in the Coast Ranges are anomalously high, and factors such as shear heating, fluid circulation along faults, and rapid surface uplift have been proposed to account for the mismatch [@Erkan2009].
-Under any of these scenarios, extrapolations of the lithosphere-averaged geotherm from surface heat flow estimates likely produce minimum estimates of sample depth.

-<comment>Put rest of heat flow discussion here?</comment>

 Estimates of the thermal state of the deep lithosphere derived from seismic tomography show temperatures of 700--1100ºC occurring at depths of